tonyhallett/EnhancedFlowDocumentControls/README.md

 FindToolBarViewModel IFindToolBarViewModelAware bound controls are provided for the parts of the find toolbar and are pretty much the same as the original.

-FindToolbar needs to be the root element as it is IFindToolBarViewModelAware, the other controls RelativeSource bind to it.
+These controls, FindTextBox, FindNextPreviousButtons and FindMenu, RelativeSource bind to it.

+The FindToolbar control is IFindToolBarViewModelAware and can be used as the FindToolBar property of the EnhancedFlowDocumentReader, EnhancedFlowDocumentPageViewer and EnhancedFlowDocumentScrollViewer.

 FindTextBox is a TextBox and a hint Label, both with Transparent Background.